Hit By A Commercial Truck?

 Our law firm will handle the trucking company

-Big rig trucks are a common sight on Highway 6, Highway 30, I-35 and other main roads in the Bryan-College Station and Waco areas.
+Big rig trucks are a common sight on Highway 6, Highway 30, I-35 and other highways in the Bryan-College Station and Waco areas.
 Most motorists don't mind sharing the road with those commercial trucks, but that changes in a hurry when they're involved in wrecks.
-A fully-loaded tractor-trailer can weigh up to 80,000 pounds, leading to devastating injuries.
+A fully-loaded 18-wheeler can weigh up to 80,000 pounds, leading to devastating injuries.
 Even smaller commercial vehicles like delivery trucks and dump trucks can cause serious injuries as well, and recovering from those injuries can take months or years.

 And if you're recovering from injuries sustained in a truck accident, your legal battle may just be beginning.
 The trucking company - and their insurance companies - won't just roll over and pay you what you're owed.
 They have teams of investigators, attorneys and adjusters on their side, and their priority is to reduce or deny your claim.

 You need a top-notch truck wreck attorney on your side to stand up to the trucking company.
 You need Chad Jones Law, P.C.
 We have extensive experience handling high-stakes cases, and the trucking companies don't intimidate us.

 Commercial truck drivers are held to higher legal standards than motorists because their vehicles are so difficult to handle - and potentially dangerous.
 We've handled cases involving all of the following circumstances:

 - Blind Spot/No-Zone